SOCIETY FOR THE ANTHROPOLOGY OF LOWLAND SOUTH AMERICA

 2.9.2 The Board of Directors shall determine rights and privileges of members in good standing that are not defined in section 2.9.2.

 3.1 Number of Directors, Election and Term of Office.
 The initial Board of Directors shall be composed of the persons appointed by the Incorporator.
-Thereafter, the number of directors shall be not less than seven (7).
+Thereafter, the number of directors shall be no less than seven (7).
 The directors shall be elected by majority vote of the Members.
-Each director shall hold office for a term of three years or until such directors successor is elected, whichever period is longer, except that the terms of the first elected directors shall be staggered.
-Each director shall be eligible for reelection.
-The two immediate past presidents, the Editor of the Journal, and the current organizer of the Society conference, shall be non-voting, ex officio members of the Board of Directors.
+The president, president-elect, and secretary/treasurer shall be voting members of the Board of Directors and shall each be elected for a term of four years or until their successors are elected, whichever period is longer.
+Each member-at-large shall hold office for a term of three years or until their successor is elected, whichever period is longer.
+Officers and members-at-large of the Board of Directors shall be eligible for re-election once.
+The immediate past president, the Editor of the Journal, and the current organizer of the Society conference, shall be non-voting, ex officio members of the Board of Directors.
 The president shall appoint and serve as chair of a nominating committee consisting of a total of three persons.
-This committee shall solicit members in good standing willing and able to serve as officers and members of the Board of Directors at the time of forthcoming year sesquiannual meeting.
+This committee shall solicit members in good standing willing and able to serve as officers and members of the Board of Directors both through electronic media and at the time of biennial meetings.
 The resulting report will appear as a ballot no later than three months before the end of the current term of office and will be sent to all members.

 3.3 Powers.
 The business and affairs of the Society shall be managed by or under the direction of its Board of Directors which may exercise all such powers of the Society and do all such lawful acts and things are not by statute or by the articles of incorporation or by these bylaws directed or required to be exercised or done by the Members.